 We hope your takeaway from this is that with solid retirement planning, this time in your life can be one of the best of all.

-Keep the above retirement statistics for 2022 in mind when you are starting your plans for retirement.
+Keep the above statistics about retirement for 2023 in mind when you are starting your plans for retirement.
 This list will help guide you to recall things that you may not remember when you’re planning.

 Discuss retirement planning with a trusted, credible, and experienced financial advisor to prevent risk and increase your chances of having the best golden years.